 Choosing the right person to tell can help you feel better.
-It is important to tell someone that you trust.
+It is important to tell someone that you trust and who will help you.
 This may be your...

 - Parent(s)

 - Teacher

 - Someone in your family

 - Doctor/nurse

 - Friend

 - Sexual assault centre worker

 - Police officer

 - Counsellor

 - Religious leader